 Before you can make changes to the ownership percentages of an LLC, you need to set them up in the first place.

-You should also consider have you used any loans to fund the LLC.
+You should also consider whether you have used any loans to fund the LLC.

-Without considering all of these factors, it is possible for changes in ownership to become disputes later on down the line.
+Without considering all of these factors, changes in ownership can become disputes later on down the line.

 So how are ownership percentages actually established?

-You can use an Operating Agreement or a Member Agreement to dictate ownership percentages.
+You can use an LLC Operating Agreement or a Member Agreement to dictate ownership percentages.

 Reasons to Change Percentages

-There are several reasons to change the percentage of ownership of an LLC, but some of the most common include:
+There are several reasons to change the ownership level of an LLC, but some of the most common include:

 1. Adding new LLC members: